masum184e/handbook/database/redis.md

 3. Open browser in Windows → visit `http://localhost` → Nginx welcome page appears (because WSL shares the same network).

 This allows you to develop Linux-based applications directly from Windows.

+## Why we need to install Redis

+Redis was originally built for Linux/Unix systems, not Windows.
+While there used to be a Windows port years ago, it’s no longer officially maintained.
+That’s why, on Windows 10 or 11, the easiest and most reliable way to run Redis is through Linux — and that’s exactly what WSL provides.

 # Installation